Eigenvalue type problem in $s(.,.)$-fractional Musielak-Sobolev spaces: Introduction

 \section{Introduction}

-The theory of fractional modular spaces is well developed in the last years.
-In particular, in the fractional Orlicz-Sobolev spaces $W^sL_\varPhi(\Omega)$ (see \cite{sr5,3,SRN1,SRN2,SRT,sr_mo,sal2,sal1}) and in the fractional Sobolev spaces with variable exponents $W^{s,p(x,y)}(\Omega)$ (see \cite{SH,SRH,SS2020,athman,ku}).
+The theory of fractional modular spaces is well developed in the last few years, particularly in the fractional Orlicz-Sobolev spaces $W^sL_\varPhi(\Omega)$ (see \cite{sr5,3,sr_mo,sal2,sal1}) and in the fractional Sobolev spaces with variable exponents $W^{s,p(x,y)}(\Omega)$ (see \cite{SH,SRH,SS2020,bah1,bah2,ku,bah5,s2..,s2...}).
 The study of variational problems where the modular function satisfies nonpolynomial growth conditions instead of having the usual $p$-structure arouses much interest in the development of applications to electrorheological fluids as an important class of non-Newtonian fluids (sometimes referred to as smart fluids).
 The electro-rheological fluids are characterized by their ability to drastically change the mechanical properties under the influence of an external electromagnetic field.
-A mathematical model of electro-rheological fluids was proposed by Rajagopal and Ruzicka (we refer the reader to \cite{maria1,maria2,e2} for more details).
+A mathematical model of electro-rheological fluids was proposed by Rajagopal and Ruzicka (we refer the reader to \cite{maria1,maria2,e2} for more details).\\

-On the other hand, when we try to integrate both the functional structures of variable exponent Lebesgue spaces and Orlicz spaces, we are led to the so-called Musielak-Orlicz spaces.
-This later functional structure was extensively studied since the 1950s by Nakano \cite{ch5.na} and developed by Musielak and Orlicz \cite{ch5.mu,mu}.
-A natural question has been asked: can we see the same generalization in the fractional case?
-The answer to this question is given by Azroul et al in \cite{benkirane,benkirane2,benkirane3}.
-That is, the authors have introduced the fractional Musielak-Sobolev space $W^{s}L_{\varPhi_{x,y}}(\Omega)$.
-This framework is a natural generalization of the above-mentioned functional spaces.\\
+On the contrary, amalgamating the functional characteristics of variable exponent Lebesgue spaces and Orlicz spaces leads us to the Musielak-Orlicz spaces.
+This particular functional structure has been extensively explored since the 1950s, with Nakano \cite{ch5.na} laying the groundwork, followed by further development by Musielak and Orlicz \cite{ch5.mu,mu}.
+A logical inquiry arises: can we extend this generalization to the fractional domain?
+Azroul et al provide an affirmative response to this question in \cite{benkirane,benkirane2,benkirane3}.
+In essence, the authors have introduced the fractional Musielak-Sobolev space $W^{s}L_{\varPhi_{x,y}}(\Omega)$, which serves as a natural extension of the aforementioned functional spaces. \\